 - For example, if you’re skilled at training new recruits on weapons safety, include it in your skills section or your work experience.

-- Including additional information such as awards or hobbies on your resume can enhance your qualifications and character if it is relevant to the job description.
+- Including extra information like awards or hobbies on your CV can enhance your qualifications and character if it relates to the job description.

-- They don’t need to be directly related, but make sure they demonstrate some sort of skill or interest that can be useful in security.
+- They don’t need to be directly related but make sure they indicate some sort of skill or interest that can be useful in security.

 Why this CV works

-- When creating your armed security guard CV, be sure to include any additional information you have about your experience with security equipment and weapons.
+- When creating your armed security guard CV, be sure to include any additional information you have about your experience with security equipment and firearms.

-- This might include qualifications, further training, leadership experience, or other licences.
+- This can look like certifications, additional training, leadership experience, or other licences.

 Why this CV works